Shade5/3DRPN/README.md

 ## Data Generation
 * Set correct paths in constants.py
-* Set number of files in wrapper_3drpn.py
+* Set number of files in wrapper.py
-* Run wrapper_3drpn.py to get data in DATA/
+* Run wrapper.py to get data in DATA/
 * Run generating_tf_records.py to make tfrecords in data_tfrecords/
 * Run tf_record_viewer.py to view bbox in 3D for the saved tfrecords

 ## Bugs

-* Very long bbox appears randomly
+* Goes out of bounds sometimes

 ## ToDo:

-* Code to generate depth maps <br />
-* Code to generate voxel representation<br />
-* Add non-max suppression<br />
+* Test for bugs